Reading, Pennsylvania: Utilities

 Electricity in Reading is provided by Met-Ed, a subsidiary of FirstEnergy.
 Natural gas service in the city is provided by UGI Utilities.
 The Reading Area Water Authority provides water to the city, with the city's water supply coming from Lake Ontelaunee and the city's water treated at the Maidencreek Filter Plant.
 The Reading Water Company was founded in 1821 to supply water to the city.
 The Reading Area Water Authority was established on May 20, 1994, to take over the water system in the city.
 Sewer service is provided by the city's Public Works department, with a wastewater treatment plant owned by the city located on Fritz Island.
 The city's Public Works department provides trash and recycling collection to Reading.

 Health care

-Hospitals serving the Reading area include Reading Hospital in West Reading and Penn State Health St. Joseph in Bern Township and downtown Reading.
+Hospitals serving the Reading area include Reading Hospital in West Reading and Penn State Health St. Joseph in Bern Township.
 Reading Hospital offers an emergency department with a Level I trauma center and various services including Cancer Care, Heart Center, Orthopedic Services, Pediatrics, Primary Care, and Women's Health.
 Penn State Health St. Joseph offers an emergency department, heart institute, cancer center, stroke center, wound center, orthopedics, and primary care physicians.